qianlonghua/BioPIE/README.md

                        )
 (tcfg, _) = options.parse_args()
 ```
-Initialized options are packed into the variable *tcfg*, which is passed to the main() function.
+Initialized options are then parsed into the variable *tcfg*, which is passed to the main() function.
+You can also add additional options before they are parsed.

-OptionConfig can pass some option parser during the training procedure:
-model_name, epochs and batch_size are model, epoches and batch size used in training;
+*model_name*, *epochs*, *batch_size*, and *valid_ratio*: they are self-evident and used in training.
+When *valid_ratio* is set to 0, no validation will be performed;

 valid_ratio is the percentage used when randomly split data as validation set;